xuyangHan/RoadToBackendMastery/Roadmap_DevOps/06_Application_Performance_Management.md

 * **Metrics** → the quantitative health signals (CPU, error rate, latency).
 * **Traces** → the story of a request as it flows through multiple services.

-This blog focuses on the first two pillars — **logs and metrics** — and how they power effective APM.

 ---

 ## 2. What is Log Aggregation?